SourMesen/Mesen/README.md

 -Support for more UNIF boards and more NES/Famicom input devices
 -Debugger improvements (APU state display, etc.)
 -Shaders
--Improvements to movie file format to support a few things that currently do not work
 -Libretro support
 -TAS editor